ahmadazizi/redis_timeseries_manager/README.md

 This library supports two levels of data classifiers(c1, c2) to interact with data, plus support for timeframes and data compression(downsampling).

-## About Redis
+## About RedisTimeSeries
 Redis is an open source (BSD licensed), in-memory data structure store used as a database, cache, message broker, and streaming engine.

-## About RedisTimeSeries
 RedisTimeSeries is a Redis module that adds a time series data structure to Redis. `RedisTimeseriesManager` uses RedisTimeSeries to store timeseries data.

 ## Installation